bigsql/spock/README.md

 ### Row Filtering

-PGLogical allows row based filtering both on provider side and the subscriber side.
+Spock allows row based filtering both on provider side and the subscriber side.

 #### Row Filtering on Provider

-On the provider the row filtering can be done by specifying `row_filter` parameter for the `pglogical.replication_set_add_table` function.
+On the provider the row filtering can be done by specifying `row_filter` parameter for the `spock.replication_set_add_table` function.
 The `row_filter` is normal PostgreSQL expression which has the same limitations on what's allowed as the `CHECK` constraint.